 The '21' Club, an old-school citadel, has a special allure in December when the Bar Room and and the lounge are festooned with Christmas trees, glittering gold ribbons, white lights, charming animal figurines and cascades of red-berried holly.
 The wrought-iron facade recently got buffed up too, the jockey brigade repainted.
 There are prix-fixe menus at lunch and for pre-theatre, as well as à la carte favorites like creamy chicken hash, trout amandine and the famous '21' burger on a squishy challah bun.
 Throughout the year, the greeting is warm, but it's especially cheering during special holiday luncheons and dinners when the Salvation Army Band plays and a chorus sings carols to raise money for charity.

 12 E. 12th St., 212-620-4020, Greenwich Village, Manhattan

 The Union Square Holiday Market is a cornucopia of handcrafted gifts and artisanal goodies.
 If you're looking for a sedate, relaxing restaurant nearby, Gotham Bar & Grill is the place.
 This classic has lasted for more than 30 years with the one and only Alfred Portale in the kitchen.
 The soaring dining room has a golden glow and lights covered in tufted, floating parachutes, creating a lovely environment even without the usual winter floral arrangements.
-At lunch is a $36 greenmarket prix fixe, with choices including curried kabocha squash soup with toasted pumpkin seeds, rigatoni with short rib ragu and sheep's milk ricotta, and, for dessert, their signature chocolate cake served warm with salted almond ice cream.
+At lunch is a $38 greenmarket prix fixe, with choices including chicory salad, pan-roasted branzino and pumpkin tortellini, and, for dessert, their signature chocolate cake served warm with salted almond ice cream.
 Dinner is a more formal, pricier affair, but this is the time of year to live it up, right?

 Rolf's German Restaurant